Key moments of Trump-Comey clash and what's come after | New Country 923

 Jan.
 22, 2017: Two days after taking office, Trump appears to single out Comey at a White House reception to thank law enforcement officers and others that helped during the inauguration.
 Trump calls Comey over to where he is standing in the Blue Room to offer a handshake and a partial hug, then comments that Comey has “become more famous than me.”

 Feb.
 14, 2017: Comey speaks with Trump in the Oval Office a day after Flynn is ousted.
-A memo that Comey wrote after the meeting, which became public May 16, says Trump asked him to shut down the FBI investigation into Flynn and his Russia ties.
+Comey later writes a memo saying Trump asked him to shut down the FBI investigation into Flynn and his Russia ties.
+The existence of the memo, which was seen by Comey associates, becomes public on May 16.

 March 8, 2017: During a cybersecurity conference at Boston College, Comey says he plans to serve his entire 10-year term, quipping, “You’re stuck with me for another 6½ years.”